telerik/xaml-docs/styling-and-appearance/common-styling-appearance-office2016-theme.md

 * __MainBrush__: This brush is white by default and it is mainly used as background of the controls.
 * __MarkerBrush__: This brush is dark by default and it is used as foregound color.
-* __MarkerInvertedBrush__: This brush is light color by default and it is mostly used as foreground color while you interact with the control.
+* __MarkerInvertedBrush__: This brush is a light color by default and it is mostly used as foreground color while you interact with the control.
 If the control has accent interaction states, we apply the brush for better contrast.

 The __Office2016__ palette provides both accent and non-accent brushes for the different interaction states.